mvr/mvr.github.io/posts/cars-in-my-backyard.md

    change the shape of a part of the offending car so that its character-ruining design is not visible from the street.
 These are the kinds of improvements that we on the committee could generously assist a car owner by suggesting.
-Frankly, they should be thankful that the committee is considering the non-compliant proposal at all.
+Frankly, they should be grateful that the committee is considering the non-compliant proposal at all.